blentley/ForecastingElectricityDemand/README.md

 ![Seq1](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/Seq1.PNG)

 The first shift in our thinking needs to re-frame this from a time-series to a series of sequences.
-Sequences will be equivalent to observations as we train the model.
+Sequences (or windows as I've sometimes called them) are be equivalent to observations as we train the model.

 If we set a sequence length of 6 periods, then we need to transform this time series into sequence observations as shown below.